 Parents do everything they can think of to protect their children.
 They watch out for things that could be harmful to their child and do everything they can to baby proof the home that the child lives in.
 Not all parents think of the potential danger that their own parked car could hold.

+It’s easy to think, “I would never lock my child in my car,” but accidents happen quicker than you realize.
 Most parents think that it would be a pretty rare incident to accidentally lock your child in a car, but it happens more often than people think.
-If you are ever in the situation where your child is accidentally locked in a car, don’t panic, just do these things to get your child out safely.
+If you are ever in the situation where your child is accidentally locked in a car, don’t panic, simply resort to doing these things to get your child out safely.

 1. Call 911 for help.

-Police and fire personnel will be immediately dispatched to your location.
-If you have also locked your phone in the car, quickly find someone nearby who will let you borrow their phone to call for help.
-This needs to be treated like a serious emergency.
-Especially in the heat of summer, a car can reach extremely dangerous temperatures in a matter of minutes.
+The first thing you should do is contact the police and fire department – they will be immediately dispatched to your location.
+If your phone is also locked in the car, quickly find someone nearby who will let you borrow theirs to call for help.
+Locking a child in a car is a serious emergency.
+Depending on the weather conditions, the child could experience hypothermia or a heat stroke within a matter of minutes.

 2. Call an emergency locksmith.

-An emergency locksmith will be on-call and will drop everything to get to you.
+Luckily, an emergency locksmith will be on-call and is happy to drop everything to get to you.
 Many times they arrive before the police and fire department do, and are typically able to unlock the vehicle in less than a couple of minutes.
+Pop-A-Lock has developed a program to rescue children in locked vehicles at no charge.
+This service is available 24/7 at participating locations.
+The program emphasizes prevention over blame on any parties involved.
+You can read more about the history and benefits of this program on our website.

 3. Block the sunlight.

 If you have access to blankets or towels, either in your house or borrowed from anyone that is nearby, try and cover any windows that allow direct sunlight into the vehicle.
-Block as much sunlight from getting into the car to help keep the car as cool as possible.
+This tip is crucial in the summer months since the inside of a car can reach temperatures of mid-100s.
+Block as much sunlight from getting into the car to help keep the car as cool as possible until help arrives.